yhao21/ECON498_midterm/documentations/docs_scrapping_module.md

 #### About sleep time
 Recall the first for loop extracts tuples out of the list.
-And each tuple represents the nth page from both website, i.e.,
+And each tuple represents the nth page from both websites, i.e.,

 ```
 [